 The flu shot?

-Well, I'll take that thing, you know.
+Well, I'm not taking that thing, you know.

 I think a lot of things that happen in our country can be avoided by self-care, self-awareness, taking the proper supplements, eating right, working out, and all these other things.